Your web browser is outdated and may be insecure

 The review described the impact of staffing levels on safe and effective care delivery, concluding that having correct ratios of nursing support workers is essential to deliver patient safety; however, nursing support workers should not be used to offset a shortfall in the registered nurse workforce.

-Wales and Northern Ireland are in the process of reviewing the role of the nursing support workers prior to considering introducing a regulated, assistive nursing role.
+Northern Ireland are in the process of reviewing the role of the nursing support workers prior to considering introducing a regulated, assistive nursing role.
 In Scotland, a review of nursing support worker roles has been carried out and a new, unregulated assistant practitioner role is being adopted across health boards.
+Wales are in the process of introducing the registered nursing associate, and regulation will be by the NMC.

-An evaluation of the Nursing Associates role, published by Kings College London (2020), showed that trusts were developing the role and associated competencies to meet the needs of the services provided, adding to the degrees of variation across employers and settings.
-This has led to the blurring of boundaries and concerns that nursing associates are being recruited into registered nurse vacancies.
+An evaluation of the registered nursing associates role, published by Kings College London (2020), showed that trusts were developing the role and associated competencies to meet the needs of the services provided, adding to the degrees of variation across employers and settings.
+This has led to the blurring of boundaries and concerns that registered nursing associates are being recruited into registered nurse vacancies.

-The RCN (2021) previously stated that the position of the registered nursing associate in England is specifically intended to support the role of the registered nurse and never be used as a substitute for a registered nurse post.
+The RCN (2024) states that the position of the registered nursing associate in England is specifically intended to assist the role of the registered nurse and never be used as a substitute for a registered nurse post.
 As highlighted within the case studies provided below, this is becoming increasingly prevalent across different care settings.
-See: RCN position statement on the role and scope of practice of the Nursing Associate.
+See: RCN position statement on the role and scope of practice of the registered nursing associate.

-Within the literature the growing variation of role development within nursing is leading to work allocation substitution across varied health care systems.
+Within the literature, evidence shows that there is a growing variation of roles within nursing, which is leading to substitution across varied health care systems.
 The workforce strategies deployed to satisfy the gaps have not been effectively implemented to provide safe care.

 With the growing nursing and health care support workforce in the UK, there is a need for wider standardisation of the nursing workforce roles and implementation of robust role definitions and scope of practice.